andy781278/MyFirstProgram/README.md

-This program requests for two values, adds them, and prints the result out to the console.
+This program requests for two int values, adds them, and prints the result out to the console.